Book Reviews

 Review by

-- 500 of the World's Most Peaceful and Powerful Destinations
+Sacred Places of a Lifetime - 500 of the World's Most Peaceful and Powerful Destinations

 (National Geographic) ISBN 978-1426203367 1426203365

-Sacred Places of a Lifetime is a coffee table book, which motivates spiritual travel to cemeteries, churches, monasteries, mosques, pilgrimage sites, shrines, synagogues, temples and religious festivals, ceremonies and rituals around the world.
+This coffee table book motivates spiritual travel to cemeteries, churches, monasteries, mosques, pilgrimage sites, shrines, synagogues, temples and religious festivals, ceremonies and rituals around the world.
 Readers learn about holy places sacred to Buddhists, Christians, Hindus, Jains, Jews, Muslims, Rastafarians, Sikhs and indigenous religions.

 Written for travelers of every religious belief, Sacred Places of a Lifetime is respectful, inspirational and informative.
 Each of the ten chapters begins with an introduction.
 Detailed descriptions of each religious site and event include information on when to go, how to get there, a map, images, website and a highlights sidebar that lists what to see and do.
-For example, the Almendres Cromlech, a megalithic site in central Portugal, has 95 giant stones in two circles.
-Sacred Places recommends walking to the nearby Almendres Menhir, or standing stone, dating from 4000-5000 BC.
-The 400-page guidebook states that admission is free and spring is the best time to visit the Almendres Cromlech.

 Special sections list top ten religious and cultural attractions, such as rock art sites, sacred trees, stained glass windows, sacred mountains, historic pilgrimages and harvest festivals.